Tasty recipes for making your own inexpensive meal replacement drinks at home

-Well, I don't diet, but I know of a really healthy way to get that extra "boost" in the morning; If you have the time, blend some you your favorite fruits in the blender.
-You'll probably have to cut them up first, or run them through the food processer.
+Well, I don't diet, but I know of a really healthy way to get that extra "boost" in the morning; If you have the time, blend some of your favorite fruits in the blender.
+You'll probably have to cut them up first, or run them through the food processor.
 Just blend them all together, and you'll end up with a flavorful and healthy shake.
-Here's a recipe I found (But haven't tried) from the book: Simplify Your Life:
+Here's a recipe I found but haven't tried:

 Put all in a blender and press the button.